jnwng/141L/README.md

 **Branch: ** Handles all branching, generally can check for less than, greater than, or equal to.
 Uses two special 'comparison' registers to do this.

+** LSBTOG ** This will change the least significant bit of the of the register specified in the instruction depending on what is in $res using a combination of NOT and AND operations.

+** Cpin ** This copies the value of the specified register into $res.

+** Cpout ** This copies the values of $res into the specified register.

+** Comp ** This compares whatever is in the specified register with whatever is in $res, and sets $res to 0 if $res is less than the speficied register, otherwise #res is set to 1.

 …